 It’s the rallying cry of our generation.
 Be true to our personalities.
 Stay in our natural grooves.
 Stick to our comfort zones.
 Whatever you’d like to call it.
 We trade this mantra like a recipe, a handy formula for success in personal interactions, handling of money, dating, choice of college major, what have you.
 Feels pretty affirming.

-This last weekend, I was myself.
+A year or two ago, I remember a time I was myself.
 I made a joke at someone else’s expense.
 It was an outgrowth of my teasing sense of humor, and it wasn’t taken well.
 I apologized, but you can bet that “myself” didn’t look so appealing to me in hindsight, which is always 20/20.

 Just how much sin do we keep under the umbrella of “being ourselves”?